wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 ---
-  title: Create a Rails 7 REST Api
+  title: Create a Rails 7 REST API
-  description: First step out of three in creating a Vue on Rails application with authentification.
+  description: First step out of three in creating a Vue on Rails application with authentication.
   cover_url: /images/blogs/rails_api.jpg
   date: 1690978803
 ---

 <img src="/images/blogs/rails_api.jpg" alt="Frontend Development banner" width="800">

-# Create a Rails 7 REST Api
+# Create a Rails 7 REST API

-### First step out of three in creating a Vue on Rails application with authentification.
+### First step out of three in creating a Vue on Rails application with authentication.

 Rails is known for being a powerful full stack framework to build applications with and its frontend developer experience and performance has increased a lot with the help of Hotwire and new bundling solutions such as importmap, jsbundling or <a href="/blogs/ruby-on-rails-7-and-vite" target="_blank">vite_rails</a>.